Mind Lab Pro Review [2024]

 • Avoid animal testing (in theory or practice)

-Opti Nutra is also currently in the process of certifying Mind Lab Pro as a B Corp, and it invests serious efforts into using recycled materials and sustainable production.
-No other nootropic company is this dedicated to its sustainability efforts.
+Mind Lab Pro is also a certified B Corp, and it invests serious effort in using recycled materials and sustainable production by partnering with CleanHub.
+We’ve yet to come across another nootropic company that’s this dedicated to its sustainability efforts.

-Opti Nutra also makes Performance Lab, a supplement brand with minimalistic profiles ranging from multivitamins to immune boosters and prebiotics.
+Opti-Nutra also makes Performance Lab, a supplement brand with minimalistic profiles ranging from multivitamins to immune boosters and prebiotics.
 Performance Lab carries its own nootropic supplement, competing with Mind Lab Pro.
-This supplement — simply called Mind — costs the same for significantly fewer ingredients that are less likely to work.
+This supplement — simply called Mind — costs about the same ($59) for significantly fewer ingredients that are less likely to work.
 One serving contains:

 • Citicoline: 250mg